-For the model checking algorithm that checks for a given query and a given process description in suprimePDL, whether the process description fulfills the query or not, we refer to [18].
+SHIQ(D) description logic.
+In [14], we have developed a model checking algorithm that checks for a given query and a given process description in suprimePDL, whether the process description fulfills the query or not.
 We will use the model checking technique developed for the purpose of finding processes with required temporal structure and functionality from within our synthesis algorithm presented in the next section.